 It was not easy for Eli to acclimate to new ways and a new atmosphere, but his American colleagues were very friendly and helpful.
 Beside the need to accommodate to new ways, he had to deal with an extremely difficult family problem.
 While his wife was allowed to accompany him to the United States, his two children were not allowed to leave Romania, in order to compel him to come back.
 In a way. it was like keeping these two minor children (ages 12 and 14) as hostages.
 It took two years of effort to get the children out from behind the Iron Curtain, and in this process, his colleagues at the University of Delaware, particularly Art Metzner, were of the greatest help.
 Their son, Andrei, is now a professor of physics at Boston University and their daughter, Lelia, is a literary critic and a writer.

 In 1971 Professor William Gill, Eli's former chair at Clarkson, moved to UB as Dean of the Engineering School.
 He encouraged Eli to move to Buffalo as well, and from 1973 to the present he has been a faculty member in our department.
-In these 35 years, he has educated and influenced many students and he has generated vast amounts of new knowledge.
+In these 35 years, he had educated and influenced many students and he has generated vast amounts of new knowledge.
 His fame in the profession has led him to become almost a national icon for the department.
 Indeed when any of us travel to other universities the number of inquiries about him is second only to the question of whether we get a lot of snow in Buffalo!
 (You can imagine which of these two we never tire of answering.)

-His initial interests were in transport phenomena, and two of his more important contributions have been “A generalized penetration theory” and “Scaling and physical models in transport phenomena.”
+His initial interests were in transport phenomena, and two of his more important contributions were "A generalized penetration theory" and "Scaling and physical models in transport phenomena."
 In the first, he developed a new similarity transformation on the basis of which numerous unsolved transport equations could be solved, such as mass transfer in wave motion and mass transfer under pulsating flows.
 In the second, he showed how numerous complex problems could be solved by coupling simple solutions valid in extreme cases.
-An example is the “Heat transfer under combined forced and free convection.”
+An example is the "Heat transfer under combined forced and free convection."
 He also suggested a physical model for turbulence near a wall, which he applied to a solid surface and to boiling heat transfer; he developed a theory of thixotropy, theories for foams, a unitary theory of phoretic motions, theories for electrokinetic phenomena involving osmosis and anomalous osmosis, and he extended the simple approach of Prandtl for Newtonian fluids to viscoelastic fluids.

 In the area of molecular thermodynamics, he developed theories for the solubility of gases and pharmaceutics in binary and multi-component solvents and for the solubility of proteins.
-He developed also theories for salting in and out, and for the local composition in liquid mixtures.
+He also developed theories for salting in and out and for the local composition in liquid mixtures.

-In the area of kinetics of phase transformation he developed theories for nucleation for unary and binary mixtures, free of macroscopic thermodynamic concepts, based on a first passage time.
+In the area of kinetics of phase transformation, he developed theories for nucleation for unary and binary mixtures, free of macroscopic thermodynamic concepts, based on a first passage time.
 He also developed unitary theories for nucleation and growth.

 In the areas of polymers and materials, he suggested and implemented numerous technological approaches to prepare composites, conductive polymers, membranes for separation processes, polymers with unusual properties, pastes with high thermal conductivity, and more recently, materials for H₂ storage.

-In addition to his election to the National Academy of Arts and Sciences in 2012, receiving the National Academy of Engineering Founders Award in 2004, and the 1998 National Medal of Science, Ruckenstein has been honored by the American Institute of Chemical Engineers with its most prestigious awards: the Founders Award in 2002 for outstanding contributions to the field of chemical engineering; the Alpha Chi Sigma Award in 1977 for excellence in chemical engineering research; and the Walker Award for excellence in contributions to chemical-engineering literature in 1988.
+In addition to his election to the National Academy of Arts and Sciences in 2012, receiving the National Academy of Engineering Founders Award in 2004, and the 1998 National Medal of Science, Ruckenstein was honored by the American Institute of Chemical Engineers with its most prestigious awards: the Founders Award in 2002 for outstanding contributions to the field of chemical engineering, the Alpha Chi Sigma Award in 1977 for excellence in chemical engineering research, and the Walker Award for excellence in contributions to chemical-engineering literature in 1988.
 He received the 1986 Kendall Award of the American Chemical Society for creative theories and experiments in colloid and surface science and, in 1994, the society's Langmuir Lecture Award.
 In 1996, he was awarded the American Chemical Society's E.V.
 Murphree Award in Industrial and Engineering Chemistry.
 He received the Senior Humboldt Award of the Alexander von Humboldt Foundation in West Germany in 1985 for his work related to detergents, and the Creativity Award from the National Science Foundation for his work on protein separation.
 The Hauptman-Woodward Medical Research Institute honored him in 2003 with inclusion in their Pioneers of Science Award.
 In 1990, he became a member of the National Academy of Engineering.